NUSTM/HSSWE/README.md

 **Table2: ** Unsupervised Evaluation on Sentiment Dataset (Accuracy), where HSSWE (hard) utilizes thehard word-level sentiment distribution while HSSWE (soft) utilizes the soft word-level sentiment distribution.

 We also found HSSWE performs better when $ \alpha $ set to 0.1 on the processed dataset.
 And the document-level supervision seems more important than word-level supervision.

-## Citation

-If you use this code, please cite the following paper:

-[1] Leyi Wang, Rui Xia.
-Sentiment Lexicon Construction with Representation Learning Based on Hierarchical Sentiment Supervision[C].
-Proceedings of the 2017 Conference on Empirical Methods in Natural Language Processing (EMNLP), 2017: 502-510.

 If you have further questions, please contact leyiwang.cn@gmail.com.